mikimer/LoRa/5_AssembleHardware.md

 Assemble the hardware to match the diagram and photo below:

 * To allow the mDot to mount properly, bend the two pins in the XB_TX row that are next to digital pins 11 and 12.
-* The Arduino transmit pin (Tx) needs to connect to the mDot's receive pin (Rx), and vice versa.
-To do this, place the jumpers on the XBee shield to connect mDot's receive Pin 2 (XB_RX) to Arduino pin 11.
+* The Arduino transmit pin (TX1) needs to connect to the mDot's receive pin (RX).
+To do this, use a male-female wire to connect XBee shield to connect mDot's receive Pin 2 (XB_RX) to Arduino pin 18.
-* Connect the mDot's transmit Pin 3 (XB_TX) to Arduino pin 10.
-In our Arduino sketch we configure Arduino pins 10 and 11 as Tx and Rx; if you change the pins defined in `SoftwareSerial` in the Arduino sketch, you'll need to change the hardware accordingly.
+* And vice versa, The Arduino receive pin (RX1) needs to connect to the mDot's transmit pin (TX).
+To do this, use a male-female wire to connect XBee shield to connect mDot's receive Pin 3 (XB_TX) to Arduino pin 19.
 * Mount the mDot on top of the XBee shield.
 Then mount the XBee shield on top of the Arduino Uno.
 * Use a wire to connect mDot reset pin 5 to Arduino analog pin A0.
 * Connect the Arduino 5V and GND to the power and ground rails (pins) on the sensors.